-Proud indigenous tribes, beautiful colonial cities, great surf and fantastic hiking are just a few things that will have you screaming from the rooftops that there is so much more to Peru than just Machu Picchu.
+Proud indigenous tribes, beautiful cities, great surf and fantastic hiking are just a few things that will have you screaming from the rooftops that there is so much more to Peru than just Machu Picchu.

 Kick back in the country’s best surf towns

 Whilst, undoubtedly, Peru doesn’t have the prettiest beaches in South America, that’s not to say that the northern coastline should be missed – especially if you happen to be in there during the colder months when much of the country is shivering at higher altitudes.

 Two spots well-trodden on the backpacking trail and Huanchaco and Mancoro.
 The former, a chilled spot with abundant ceviche, killer waves (longest left-hand break in the world don’t you know) and a laid-back surfer vibe, the latter, a crazy party town with little to do but jump on a surfboard, relax on the beach and while away your nights drinking rum with new friends.

 If you value nature over city lights, then there are few better countries to be than Peru – and for hardcore hikers, there is enough to keep you entertained for weeks.

 For a taste of something different, far away from the Sacred Valley, head north into the Cordillera Blanca and take on the Santa Cruz trek, arguably one of the best hikes in the country.
 Covered in four days, this challenging but oh-so-rewarding 50 km trek takes you through lush open valleys, incredible mountain peaks and to the edge of spectacular turquoise glacier lakes.